 About SNP&SEQ Technology Platform

-The National Genomics Infrastructure (NGI) is hosted by Science for Life Laboratory (SciLifeLab), a Swedish national center for molecular biosciences with a focus on health and environmental research.
-We are a part of the Genomics Platform at SciLifeLab.
+Since 2013 SNP&SEQ is part of the National Genomics Infrastructure (NGI) and is today hosted by Science for Life Laboratory (SciLifeLab), a Swedish national center for molecular biosciences with a focus on health and environmental research.
+NGI follows the VR RFI guidelines and SciLifeLab guidelines for national infrastructures.

-NGI was launched on January 1st 2013 and originates from the Swedish Research Council RFI infrastructure SNISS.
-NGI follows the VR RFI guidelines for national infrastructures and, besides SciLifeLab, we are supported by the Swedish Research Council (VR) and host universities.
-In addition, the Knut and Alice Wallenberg Foundation has provided critical capital support for new instruments and computational infrastructure.
+Our operation is funded by SciLifeLab, the Swedish Research Council (VR) and host universities.
+In addition, the Knut and Alice Wallenberg Foundation has provided support for new instruments and computational infrastructure.

 Staff